Should companies wait for clarity on tax reform and fiscal stimulus before spending capital? Many aren't willing to do that.

 Management needs to have the precision of a fighter pilot.

-“We are hearing from management teams and boards that this persistent uncertainty shouldn’t be an excuse to do nothing,” Melissa James, Vice Chairman in Morgan Stanley’s Global Capital Markets Division, told some 100 CFOs and Treasurers at the firm’s first Financial Decision Makers Conference.
-“If the economy doesn’t accelerate further, the pressure on management to justify high stock valuations is only going to intensify.”
+“We are hearing from management teams and boards that this persistent uncertainty shouldn’t be an excuse to do nothing,” Melissa James, Vice Chairman in Morgan Stanley’s Global Capital Markets Division, told some 100 chief financial officers and treasurers at the firm’s first Financial Decision Makers Conference.
+“If the economy doesn’t accelerate further, the pressure on management to justify high stock valuations is only going to intensify,” she says.

 The challenge is knowing what capital allocation strategy creates the most value at any given time.
 “The fact is, not all capital deployment strategies create equal value,” Tomer told the conference.

 Share repurchases and dividend payments, for instance, don’t improve the fundamental value of a company, but investors value them.
 Even so, there are times they're useful for company's to do, such as when its cost of capital is too high to generate returns in other ways.

 Knowing what investors want is also complicated by the fact that each investor group has different preferences.

 About 50 top institutional investors were surveyed by Morgan Stanley’s Institutional Equity Sales Division and Global Capital Markets Syndicate, to see what they wanted companies to do with any offshore cash they might repatriate if tax laws changed.
 “We found that 65% preferred the cash be used for Return of Capital [dividend payments and share buybacks] rather than to de-leverage,” Michael McLaughlin, Head of Technology Corporate Finance in Investment Banking told the conference.
 “Yet mutual fund managers preferred dividend payments, while hedge funds preferred buybacks.”